paritytech/substrate/PULL_REQUEST_TEMPLATE.md

 - [ ] You bumped the runtime version if there are breaking changes in the **runtime**.
 - [ ] You updated any rustdocs which may have changed

-After you've read this notice feel free to remove it
+After you've read this notice feel free to remove it.
+Thank you!

 ✄ -----------------------------------------------------------------------------